 4. Roll the mix into 100-gram balls and roll them in flour.
 Fry them in a pan with 100ml virgin oil over medium heat, browning them all over (about 5 minutes), rolling them around the pan.

-5. Transfer the balls to a large, rimmed baking tray with sides (approximately 40cm x 25cm), alternating the meatballs with slices of potato as you go.
+5. Transfer the balls to a large, rimmed baking tray with sides (approximately 40cm x 25cm), alternating the meatballs with slices of potato slices as you go

-7. Pour the stock mixture over the meatballs and potato in the tray then scatter over the extra breadcrumbs and Parmesan cheese, plus 2 teaspoons of dried oregano.
+7. Pour the stock mixture over the meatballs and potato in the tray then scatter over the top the extra breadcrumbs and Parmesan cheese, plus 2 teaspoons of dried oregano.

 8. At this stage you can refrigerate smaller portions ready for a quick cook later on.